luciagirasoles/luciagirasoles/README.md

 As a software developer, I did my intership at Able.co.
 For our client [SimCase](https://simcase.io/), we built two projects on their educational game platform for Wharton University.

-My first full-time job was for the presidential cabinet of Perú(Government of Peru), there I was able to develop for various projects focused on citizen service: [Book of Claims](https://reclamos.servicios.gob.pe/), [Registry of citizen complaints](https://denuncias.servicios.gob.pe/) and the unique digital platform of the Peruvian government - [gob.pe](https://www.gob.pe/) .
+My first full-time job was for the presidential cabinet of Perú(Government of Peru), there I was able to develop for various projects focused on citizen service: [Book of Claims](https://reclamos.servicios.gob.pe/), [Registry of citizen complaints](https://denuncias.servicios.gob.pe/) and the [Unique digital platform of the Peruvian government - gob.pe](https://www.gob.pe/) .
 Of which within three and eight months I became the technical leader of the first two mentioned.

 My last full-time job was for [Target Test Prep](https://www.targettestprep.com/), I updated several old pages based on new designs, semantic HTML and current web programming practices.
 Also, I updated the project's tests, increased its coverage percentage to 60%, improved the SEO and accessibility of 80% of its public pages.